best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## Write repeatable tests

-For you to be able to trust the results of your tests you need them to be repeatable.
+You need your tests to be repeatable for you to be able to trust their results.
 This means they should give the same outcome if you run them more than once against the same version of your analysis code.

-For tests to run repeatably each test must be independent.
+For tests to run repeatably, each test must be independent.
 There should not be a shared state between tests, for example a test should not depend on another test having already run.
 You could intentionally randomise the order that tests are executed to encourage this.